-- A. If disagreement develops as to the exact location of a shoreline management jurisdiction boundary line, the official jurisdiction maps as approved by the Department of Ecology together with the definitions contained in Section 15.04.030 of this Chapter shall prevail. - B. If disagreement develops as to the exact location of a Shoreline Environment boundary line, the following rules apply. - 1.
+- A. If disagreement develops as to the exact location of a shoreline management jurisdiction boundary line, the official jurisdiction maps as approved by the Department of Ecology together with the definitions contained in Section 16.04.030 of this Chapter shall prevail. - B. If disagreement develops as to the exact location of a Shoreline Environment boundary line, the following rules apply: - 1.
 Boundaries indicated as approximately following lot, tract, or section lines shall be so construed; - 2.
 Boundaries indicated as approximately following roads or railways shall be respectively construed to follow their centerlines; - 3.
 Boundaries indicated as approximately parallel to or extensions of features indicated in subsection (1) and (2) above shall be so construed;

-- 4. Boundaries indicated as approximately occurring at definite changes in topography, shoreforms, geology, soils, or vegetative cover shall be so construed. - C. Whenever existing physical features are at variance with boundaries on the Official Shoreline Map, the Administrator shall interpret the boundaries.
-The Administrator's decision may be appealed to the City Council pursuant to Section 15.04.210 of this Program.
+- 4. Boundaries indicated as approximately occurring at definite changes in topography, shoreforms, geology, soils, or vegetative cover shall be so construed; and - 5.
+The boundary of the Natural environment designation adjacent to Breckenridge Creek shall be the line of the vegetated riparian corridor based on aerial imagery by Pictometry, Inc. taken in the spring of 2008. - C. Whenever existing physical features are at variance with boundaries on the Official Shoreline Map, the Administrator shall interpret the boundaries.
+The Administrator's decision may be appealed to the City Council pursuant to Section 16.04.210 of this Program.

-15.04.250 Aquatic Environment - Purpose.
+16.04.250 Aquatic Environment - Purpose.